 In June 2023, we completed a public offering in which we sold 12,500,000 shares of our common stock and received net proceeds of approximately \$117.1 million after deducting underwriting discounts and commissions and other offering costs.
-As of June 30, 2023, we have raised an aggregate of \$1.0 billion in net proceeds through the sale of shares of our common stock in public offerings and at-the-market offerings.
+As of September 30, 2023, we have raised an aggregate of \$1.0 billion in net proceeds through the sale of shares of our common stock in public offerings and at-the-market offerings.
 We also have funded our business from payments received under our research collaboration with BMS and our strategic alliance with Allergan, which was terminated in August 2020.
-As of June 30, 2023, we had cash, cash equivalents and marketable securities of \$480.0 million.
+As of September 30, 2023, we had cash, cash equivalents and marketable securities of \$446.4 million.

 In May 2021, we entered into a common stock sales agreement with Cowen and Company, LLC ("Cowen"), under which we from time to time can issue and sell shares of our common stock through Cowen in at-the-market offerings for aggregate gross sale proceeds of up to \$300.0 million (the "ATM Facility").
-As of June 30, 2023, we have not sold any shares of our common stock under the ATM Facility.
+As of September 30, 2023, we have not sold any shares of our common stock under the ATM Facility.

-In addition to our existing cash, cash equivalents and marketable securities, we are eligible to earn milestone and other payments under our collaboration agreement with BMS.
-Our ability to earn the milestone payments and the timing of earning these amounts are dependent upon the timing and outcome of our development, regulatory and commercial activities and, as such, are uncertain at this time.
-As of June 30, 2023, our right to contingent payments under our collaboration agreement with BMS is our only significant committed potential external source of funds.
+In addition to our existing cash, cash equivalents and marketable securities, we are eligible to earn milestone and other payments under our collaboration agreement with BMS and our other collaboration and license agreements.
+Our ability to earn applicable milestone and other payments and the timing of earning these amounts are dependent upon the timing and outcome of development, regulatory and commercial activities and, as such, are uncertain at this time.
+As of September 30, 2023, our right to contingent payments under our collaboration agreement with BMS is our only significant committed potential external source of funds.